Pulitzer Prize Playhouse: Graphic design and formats

 The opening title card displayed a painted design of comedy/tragedy masks with a quill pen positioned in the mouth of the tragedy mask.
 Advertising for the series also used comedy/tragedy masks but in a more simplified line-art version minus the quill pen.

 The series was telecast live, but in some areas it was shown two weeks later as captured on kinescope film.
 It initially presented hour-long dramas from October 1950 to June 1951; the series was reduced to a 30-minute format from December 1951 to June 1952.
 During the second season, the series alternated with Celanese Theater.
 Pulitzer Prize Playhouse continued until June 4, 1952, producing a total of 53 episodes.

+Production

+Edgar Peterson was the producer, with Alex Segal and Frank Telford as directors.
+Bernie Green directed the music.
+The program originated from WJZ-TV.